 recognize the inherent worth and dignity of all persons regardless of race, color,

-sex, age, religion, national origin, handicapping condition, or social or economic
+sex, age, religion, national origin, disability, or social or economic

 State employees should make decisions in a fair, objective,

 State employees should remain loyal to the State and the citizens they serve and should not engage in any conduct